1. Key Characteristics

 Centuries ago in Iran, tribes and herds spread out to surrounding areas.
 Dogs were used to protect and herd reindeer, pull sledges and provide companionship.
 The Samoyed people lived between the White Sea and the Yenisei River.
 The dogs, bearing the same name as the tribe, did not have any wolf or fox in their lineage.

 The dogs were hard workers in harsh climates.
 In later centuries, they were used in Arctic and Antarctic expeditions and most notably in a 1911 trip to the South Pole led by Roald Amundsen.
-This fact has been challenged, declaring that Amundsen only used Greenland dogs on his 1911 expedition and used samoyed dogs in his 1918 Maud expedition through the Northeast Passage.
+This fact has been challenged, declaring that Amundsen used only Greenland dogs on his 1911 expedition and Samoyed dogs in his 1918 Maud expedition through the Northeast Passage.

 3. How Friendly Are They?